 * * * * *

-(f) Discharge procedures.(1) After confirming the date of the school’s closure, the Secretary identifies any Direct Loan borrower (or student on whose behalf a parent borrowed) who appears to have been enrolled at the school on the closure date or to have withdrawn not more than 120 days prior to the closure date.
+(f) Discharge procedures.(1) After confirming the date of the school’s closure, the Secretary identifies any Direct Loan borrowers (or students on whose behalf a parent borrowed) who appears to have been enrolled at the school on the closure date or to have withdrawn not more than 150 days prior to the closure date.

 * * * * *

-(4) If a borrower fails to submit the written request and sworn statement described in paragraph (c) of this section within 60 days of the Secretary's mailing the discharge application, the Secretary resumes collection and grants forbearance of principal and interest for the period in which collection activity was suspended.
+(4) If a borrower fails to submit a completed application described in paragraph (c) of this section within 60 days of the Secretary's mailing the discharge application, the Secretary resumes collection and grants forbearance of principal and interest for the period in which collection activity was suspended.
 The Secretary may capitalize any interest accrued and not paid during that period.

 * * * * *